ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### I learned that you can put HLSL in the shader file
-Replace ```PixelShader = <pSdr>``` with ```PixelShader = compile ps_1_1 ShaderName()``` to use the game's compiler

-I've updated the ShaderValidator to remove errors about support when using this method
+I made a page explaining it [here](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file)

-My compiler takes a lot of the game's assumptions into account to make writing shaders easier, but if you want standard HLSL, I just thought I'd mention it right off the bat.
+I've tried to make my version the easier way to write shaders, but if you want standard HLSL, I just thought I'd mention it right off the bat.

 <br>